 A Woman's Guide to 8 Ball at a Billiards Bar

 So, you want to be a pool shark?
-Maybe you’ve seen movies like The Hustler or The Color of Money and thought to yourself, “Hey, what if I could be an amazing pool player, too?”
-However, as a female, it can be difficult to break into the male-dominated billiards scene.
+Maybe you’ve seen movies like The Hustler or The Color of Money and thought to yourself, “Hey, what if I could be an amazing pool player too?”
+However, as a woman, it can be difficult to break into the male-dominated billiards scene.

 Getting the Lay of the Land

 Many bars have a "quarter down" system.
 This means that in order to indicate your interest in playing, you have to place a quarter inside of the table, nestled in the cushion at the foot string.
-That means directly underneath the second diamond at the end where the balls are racked.
+That means directly underneath the second diamond at the end where the balls are racked (see the picture below).
 The number of quarters lined up indicates the number of people who are in line to play at that table.

 Determining Skill Level

 Stance is listed first because it is one of the primary visual indicators of a player’s skill level.
-Players who stand with their legs together, or who don’t bend low enough when aiming their shots, stand less of a chance of actually making their shots than those who have a practical stance which aligns their body properly with the table.
+Players who stand with their legs together or who don’t bend low enough when aiming their shots stand less of a chance of actually making their shots than those who have a practical stance that aligns their body properly with the table.